phaustin/quantecon-example/book/docs/parallelization.md

 This is because NumPy cleverly implements multithreading in a lot of its compiled code.

-Let\'s look at some examples to see this in action.
+Let's look at some examples to see this in action.

 ### A Matrix Operation